About Me

 Personal background

-I grew up on a farm in rural Orkney and previously spent eight years in Bristol where I was inspired by the vibrant socialist outlook and that of community support and self-organisation.
+I grew up on a farm in rural Orkney and previously spent eight years in Bristol where I was inspired by the vibrant socialist outlook and that of community engagement and self-organisation.
 I had an allotment there where I grew simple food and herbs for the kitchen.